knowledgedefinednetworking/Unveiling-the-potential-of-GNN-for-network-modeling-and-optimization-in-SDN/datasets/README.md

  Also, we provide a detailed description of the datasets [here](http://knowledgedefinednetworking.org/data/README_gnn.pdf).

-Please, if you have any doubt on how to process the datasets do not hesitate to contact us by sending an email to \
+If you have any doubts, or you want to discuss anything related to the data sets, you can subscribe and send an email to the mailing list kdn-users@knowledgedefinednetworking.org (Link: https://mail.knowledgedefinednetworking.org/cgi-bin/mailman/listinfo/kdn-users).
+New data set releases are also notified through this mailing list.

-kdn-users@knowledgedefinednetworking.org.
-Also, you can subscribe to this mailing list to follow up discussions about papers related to KDN (Link: https://mail.knowledgedefinednetworking.org/cgi-bin/mailman/listinfo/kdn-users).
+If you want to contact our team for any other reason, please send an email to kdn-contactus@knowledgedefinednetworking.org